Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 2. Ways Creo vs SolidWorks Handle Failures.

 Feature failures happen.
-References change or conditions become invalid when models are modified.
+When manipulating models, References change or conditions become invalid.
 That happens with all parametric modelers.
 How they handle it, however, differs greatly.
 For the most part, Creo stops and you have to solve the issue (or suppress it).

-While SolidWorks does handle failures easier, it’s a good thing because SolidWorks references are not as stable, so you end up with more failures for lots of silly reasons.
+While SolidWorks does handle failures easier, it’s a good thing because SolidWorks references are not as stable, and you end up with more failures for lots of silly reasons.
 Read more below.
-Also read about problems with constraining.
+Also read about problems with constraining in SolidWorks.

 Winner of Failure Handling: SolidWorks.